 Now I have really gone to the crunchy side… I have sworn off buying toilet paper for good!
 It’s been replaced by the luxurious feel of fleece, and it’s the cutest darn toilet paper I’ve ever seen.

-Why ditch the paper?
-Because reusable toilet paper saves tons of money – for the price of one and a half or two packages of 12 to 24 rolls, you can have reusable cloth toilet paper that lasts for years.
+Reusable toilet paper saves tons of money – for the price of one and a half or two packages of 12 to 24 rolls, you can have reusable cloth toilet paper that lasts for years.
 Saves the green in your wallet and in the environment.
 But the best benefit is the luxuriously soft feel of fleece you’ll notice on your bum – seriously, it is SO soft that I have no desire to go back.
 Toilet paper now feels so scratchy and uncomfortable!

 And, just in case you’re wondering, I found it to be MORE effective in doing dirty work than paper as I only need 1 cloth wipe for the small jobs and 1 to 2 for the tougher jobs (aren’t you happy you’re reading this post now? wink, smile).

 How to Make the No Sew Toilet Cloth (Family Cloth)

 I got really lucky – as our toilet paper supply dwindled, I knew I really had to get to the fabric store or things were gonna get REALLY messy and JoAnn’s was having a sale – 50% off fleece!
 I knew I wanted fleece because it is a no sew fabric – I wanted this to be as simple as possible.
 However, as a green girl, I feel an obligation to share with you that I found out after buying fleece that it is NOT a green fabric – it is made of petrochemicals, takes centuries to break down, and takes more energy to manufacture than cotton.

 Organic Hemp Fleece or Cotton is Better for the Environment